simbo1905/spring-bigquery-graphql/README.md

 ## Run On KNative

-Do the first helloworld deployment from the video [Serverless with Knative - Mete Atamel](https://www.youtube.com/watch?v=HiIJqMqFbC0).
+Do the first helloworld deployment where an early version is shown in the video [Serverless with Knative - Mete Atamel](https://www.youtube.com/watch?v=HiIJqMqFbC0).
-**Note** The latest setup material is at [https://github.com/meteatamel/knative-tutorial/tree/master/setup](https://github.com/meteatamel/knative-tutorial/tree/master/setup) and you *only* need to setup Knative Serving and not anything else.
+**Note** Use the latest actual set up docs and scripts at [https://github.com/meteatamel/knative-tutorial/tree/master/setup](https://github.com/meteatamel/knative-tutorial/tree/master/setup) and you *only* need to setup Knative Serving and not anything else.

 We need to create a secret containing your service account token.
+Using [these instructions](https://knative.dev/docs/serving/samples/secrets-go/)

-Using [these instructions](https://knative.dev/docs/serving/samples/secrets-go/) I found that this worked:
+I found that this worked:

 ```sh
 kubectl create secret generic graphql-bigquery --from-file=bigquery-sa.json